-NOTE: It’s very important to consistently cultivate your virtues.
-This involves the conscious intention of attending to your virtues, defining and redefining them as needed, and actively engaging them so that they’re increasingly useful across a variety of contexts.
-Without cultivation, virtues will become ineffective and meaningless.
+NOTE: It’s very important to consistently cultivate these virtues, which involves the conscious intention of attending to these states, defining and redefining them as needed, and actively engaging them so that they’re increasingly useful across a variety of contexts.
+Without conscious cultivation, these virtues will be functionally ineffective and meaningless.

 Gratitude, or more specifically conscious gratitude, involves feeling grateful and appreciative as deeply and as often as possible.
-Gratitude is my key to overriding negative emotional states – I know I cannot remain angry or resentful or unsatisfied when I activate gratitude.
+Gratitude is key for overriding negative emotional states – I know I cannot remain angry or resentful or unsatisfied when I activate genuine gratitude.
 Gratitude is an all-encompassing attitude and mindset of deep appreciation and humility.
-It’s being actively aware of all the “good” around me and in the world.
+It’s being actively aware of all the “good” in existence despite a current sense of distress or hardship.

-Compassion primarily involves understanding, or the genuine attempt to understand others.
-Compassion, based in conscious understanding, is outwardly expressed as patient attention, care, and kindness.
-First and foremost it involves understanding the human condition.
+Compassion primarily involves care and understanding, or the genuine attempt to understand others.
+Compassion, based in conscious caring for well-being and understanding of suffering (as stress and unsatisfactoriness), is outwardly expressed as gentle attention, patience, and kindness.
+It involves understanding the human condition.
 All people are flawed.
 Life is often difficult, and everyone is inherently imperfect.
 Second, it’s understanding there are always many elements that we’re unaware of that are influencing why people are they way they are.
 Human emotion and behavior are remarkably complex, and thus harsh judgment should be suspended.

 Calm is an intentional and purposeful state of physical and mental relaxation.
 A commitment to calm helps with self-regulation and promotes harmony with others and environments.
 Mentally, calm involves a sense of emotional tranquility, equanimity, and peace.
 Physically, calm involves stillness, looseness, and gentleness.
 It’s important to consciously implement calm energy and calm attention.
 Calmness creates more efficiency, enables more effective action, and primes rational thinking.